Vosslc/vanillajs-2-afternoon/vanilla-mouse-party/README.md

 - Open `index.html`.
 - Beneath our `getRandomNumber` function, add a new event listener.
-  - The listener should be attached to the window.
+  - MAYBE The listener should be attached to the window.
   - It should listen for the `mousemove` event.
     - Attaching to the `window` and listening for `mousemove` will allow us to fire a callback function anytime the mouse is moved in the browser window.
   - Add a callback function to the listener.